kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="the-problem"></a>
 ## The Problem
 Recreating this setup was a pain in the a**.
-Since I was only refactoring parts of the site code and not the whole site itself, not every part was needed.
+Since I was only refactoring parts of the site code and not the whole site itself, the tooling need to be adjusted in some spots.

 For example: I didn't need all the dependencies listed in the `package.json` and `bower.json` files.
 I just needed the ones related to the code pieces I was refactoring, so I had to spend some time removing unneeded dependencies.

 OK...that was more of an inconvenience than a pain in the a**.
-But setting up the CSS build again?
+But setting up the CSS build process again?
 That sucked.

 Again, I'm a fan of how well Bootstrap does responsive web design and I based my LESS setup around that.
 My `.less` files were named based on Bootstraps's pre-defined set of media queries.